vppillai/cryptoScript/README.md

 | httpsServer    |A simple python script that can be used as a test HTTPs server                                                                     |

-# Commands and one-line scripts
+# Commands and one-liners

-## create self signed test certificates with
+## Creating self signed test certificates

 ### For ECC keys & Certs